kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the isolate number limit for the Genome Comparator plugin.
     Default: '1000'.

+* genome_comparator_max_ref_loci

+  * Overrides the limit on number of loci allowed in a reference genome.
+    Default: '10000'.

 * hide_unused_schemes

   * Sets whether a scheme is shown in a main results table if none of the